 When stopped or parked always bring shift lever to park position.
 This is especially important when parking on a slope.
-On very steep inclines or if the vehicle is carriyng a cargo, the wheels should be blocked using rocks or bricks.
+On steep inclines or if the vehicle is carrying a cargo, the wheels should be blocked using wheel chocks.

 Select the flattest terrain available for parking.